Tool and Usage

 Usage and audience

-CMSmap is commonly used during application testing, information gathering, vulnerability scanning, or web application analysis.
+CMSmap is commonly used for application testing, information gathering, vulnerability scanning, or web application analysis.
 Target users for this tool are pentesters, security professionals, and system administrators.

 - + The source code of this software is available

 Support operating systems

 CMSmap is known to work on Linux.

 To use CMSmap, install it via the following method below.

 After installation, check the version number of the program and compare it with the one on this page.
 Be aware of versions that are outdated, as they may contain bugs or even security vulnerabilities.

 |Last updated||Sept.
 17, 2017|